ianmacdougald/jon/README.md

 # jon/jof -- Quick bash scripts for starting JACK, a2jmidid, and QjackCTL

-To install scripts in /usr/local/bin, run:
+To install_jon scripts in /usr/local/bin, run:
 ~~~~
-./install
+./install_jon
 ~~~~

 To remove, run:
 ~~~~
-./install -r
+./install_jon -r
 ~~~~

-To install in another location:
+To install_jon in another location:
 ~~~~
-./install -d /other/locaction
+./install_jon -d /other/locaction
 ~~~~

 To remove from another location:
 ~~~~
-./install -R /other/location
+./install_jon -R /other/location
 ~~~~